-- to go to the toilet, - to collect something from her bag in the cloakroom - being sent to another class or teacher as a punishment - undertaking errands for the teacher such as taking the register to the office.
+- to go to the toilet,

+- to collect something from her bag in the cloakroom

+- being sent to another class or teacher

+- undertaking errands for the teacher.

 From an outdoor lesson

 This could occur when the class are outside the building with the children spread out and/or engaged in a variety of activities that make it is easy for a child to wonder away unnoticed. e.g.